 Back in 2008, Inger Stevenson had just about given up on Absolute Dice.

-A major firm had acquired her concept and sold the game for a year previously, but then decided it wasn’t right for them.
-Disappointed with the decision, Stevenson shelved the game and forgot all about it.
+A major firm had expressed an interest in the game, but then decided it wasn’t right for them.
+Disappointed with the decision, Inger shelved the game and forgot all about it.

 The game sees players roll a Category Die, which tells you which die face you need to accumulate, and a Number Die denoting how many turns a player has to achieve their target.
 Players get points when they roll the corresponding dice, with the first player to score 101 points emerging victorious.

-We caught up with Stevenson to find out exactly what made her persevere with the concept, and get the lowdown on the next game in Absolute Dice portfolio.
+We caught up with Inger to find out exactly what made her persevere with the concept, and get the lowdown on the next game in Absolute Dice portfolio.

 Where did the idea for Absolute Dice come from?